Raymond B. Manning

 Raymond Brendan Manning (October 11, 1934 – January 18, 2000) was an American carcinologist, specialising in alpha taxonomy and mantis shrimp.

 His zoological author abbreviation is Manning or sometimes R.B.
 Manning.
 He has authored over 500 taxa.
-See also: :Category:Taxa named by Raymond B. Manning and this query.

 Biography

 Raymond Manning was born in Brooklyn, New York, in 1934, but moved almost immediately with his mother to Haiti.
 They lived in Bethesda, Maryland, for the duration of the Second World War, but then returned to Haiti, to live in a house in Port-au-Prince owned by Raymond's adoptive father.
 Raymond was sent to a boarding school in Tampa, Florida, and studied at the University of Florida, gaining his B.S.
 (1956), M.S.
 (1959) and Ph.D.
 (1963) degrees from the University of Miami.
 While at university, Manning met and married Lilly King, who would be the illustrator for his scientific papers throughout his life.
 On completing his doctorate, Manning was immediately appointed an associate curator at the Smithsonian Institution.